|Major Groups > Chanterelles and Trumpets > Gomphoid Mushrooms > Gomphus clavatus|

 by Michael Kuo

-Sometimes called "Pig's Ears," Gomphus clavatus is an odd mushroom.
-Two or more irregularly shaped caps usually arise from a common stem, and the mushroom's underside is wrinkled and purplish.
+Sometimes called "pig's ears," Gomphus clavatus is an odd mushroom.
+One, two, or more irregularly shaped, lobed caps arise from a common stem, and the mushroom's underside is wrinkled and purplish.
 It is a mycorrhizal partner with northern and montane conifers--especially spruces and firs.

-Ecology: Mycorrhizal with conifers (especially spruces and firs); growing alone, scattered, or gregariously in northern and montane North America; summer and fall (winter and spring on the West Coast).
+Ecology: Mycorrhizal with conifers (especially spruces and firs); growing alone, scattered, or gregariously in northern and montane North America; summer and fall--or over winter on the West Coast.
+The illustrated and described collections are from California, Oregon, and Québec.

-Fruiting Body: By maturity with two or more irregularly shaped caps arising from a shared stem and often fusing together at their edges; up to 17 cm high and 20 or more cm across; individual caps with wavy and irregular margins; usually somewhat centrally depressed by maturity.
+Fruiting Body: By maturity with one, two, or more caps arising from a shared stem and often fusing together at their edges; up to 15 cm high and 20 cm across.

-Undersurface: Wrinkled; dark lilac or purple when young but often fading to pale lilac; running down the stem.
+Undersurface: Running down the stem; deeply wrinkled and cross-veined; dark lilac or purple when young but usually fading to pale lilac.

-Stem: 1-3 cm wide; whitish below; lilac near the undersurface; sometimes bruising reddish brown; fairly smooth above, but with a somewhat velvety base.
+Stem: Often difficult to define with precision, but usually about 2-4 cm high and 1-3 cm wide; whitish below; lilac near the undersurface; sometimes bruising reddish brown; bald above, but with a somewhat velvety base; Odor and Taste: Not distinctive.

 Spore Print: Brownish.